ethereum/go-ethereum/src/pages/docs/interacting-with-geth/javascript-console.md

 {"id":2,"jsonrpc":"2.0","result":"0x1639e49bba16280000"}
 ```

-While this is valid, it is also a very low level and rather error-prone way to interact with Geth.
+This is a low level and rather error-prone way to interact with Geth.
 Most developers prefer to use convenience libraries that abstract away some of the more tedious and awkward tasks such as converting values from hexadecimal strings into numbers, or converting between denominations of ether (Wei, Gwei, etc).
 One such library is [Web3.js](https://web3js.readthedocs.io/en/v1.7.3/).
 The purpose of Geth's Javascript console is to provide a built-in environment to use a subset of the Web3.js libraries to interact with a Geth node.

 {% include note.html content="The web3.js version that comes bundled with Geth is not up to date with the official Web3.js documentation.
 There are several Web3.js libraries that are not available in the Geth Javascript Console.
 There are also administrative APIs included in the Geth console that are not documented in the Web3.js documentation.
 The full list of libraries available in the Geth console is available on the [JSON-RPC API page](/docs/rpc/server)." %}